2 - The Value of Open Source Program Offices

 The different roles and pillars of support of an OSPO shared below can help readers understand why it should be viewed as a critical area to maintain and nurture within an organization, rather than just a pet project with an expiration date.

-• Acts as a Facilitator: The OSPO also plays a sort of translation role between Organization’s teams and decision makers’ interests regarding open source and the needs from the open source community.
+Acts as a Facilitator: The OSPO also plays a sort of translation role between the organization’s teams and decision makers’ interests regarding open source and the needs from the open source community.
 They also help organizations navigate the cultural, process, and tool changes required to engage with the open source community effectively and in a healthy way.

-• Acts as a Gatekeeper: OSPOs can help enforce OS policies and strengthen OS governance.
-This can help organizations to ensure compliance and mitigate OS security risks.
+Acts as a Gatekeeper: OSPOs can help enforce open source policies and strengthen open source governance.
+This can help organizations to ensure compliance and mitigate open source security risks.

 We can see that more public sector organizations are realising the value of an Open Source Programme Office to not only achieve their digital policy goals to better serve their citizens but also to transform their organizations toward achieving these goals.
 Public sector organizations face unique challenges when it comes to managing their open source operations, including the need to comply with strict laws and regulations, and the requirement to provide transparent and accountable operations.
 An OSPO can help governments and public sector organizations to overcome these challenges.